 Maggots are one of my favourite winter baits, there deadly and can catch a lot of fish.
 My favourite way of fishing maggots is to use a Small Cad pot.

 This pole-mounted pot allows me to drip feed maggots into the swim and control how much bait I feed without overdoing it.

 It also maintains accuracy and allows me to feed right over my float so my rig is in the killing zone every chuck!

 Fish can pick a grain of corn out very easily in the clear water due to its bright yellow colour.

 I’ve been using Sonubaits F1 Corn for a while now, it just adds that extra boost to this awesome winter bait.

 On hard days, try squeezing the middle out of the kernel will get you an extra bite, or two.
 Squeezing the kernel makes the corn lighter, and flutters through the water.

 It’s a lot easier for the fish to suck in too!

 Pellets are a bait you’ll find on every anglers side tray, be it summer or winter.

-But expanders can be unbeatable at this time of the year.
+But expanders can be unbeatable during the colder parts of the year.
 Their soft buoyant nature makes them irresistible to wary carp and F1s.